The Mom Who Runs a Household With AI Agents (New York magazine)

 Did Stanley Kubrick warn us about Jeffrey Epstein?

 It’s not just screens or COVID or too-strong weed.
-Maybe the culprit of our cognitive decline is unfettered access to each other.
+Maybe what’s dumbing us down is unfettered access to each other.

 Decades of science have not found a way to regrow lost hair.
 Until, maybe, now.